a-r-j-u-n-s/RDXtreme/README.md

 # Storage Device I/O Testing Tool
-_A multithreaded I/O testing tool designed for physical storage devices on Windows_
+_A multithreaded I/O testing tool designed for physical storage devices on Windows.
+Written in Rust and PowerShell using the Win32 SDK_

 ## _About_
 This CLI allows you to run multithreaded read/write operations on physical storage devices